 I remember the people, who besides being laid back – not a cliche once you meet Australians in their natural habitat – were very friendly and helpful.

-I remember meeting my college friend in Melbourne and staying at his host families house.
-All of whom have stayed dear friends ever since.
+I remember meeting my college friend in Melbourne and staying at his host family’s house.
+All of whom have remained dear friends ever since.

-I remember how all the malls and shopping centers are connected, so that if it rains you can actually travel from one to another without getting wet.
+I remember how all the malls and shopping centres are connected so that if it rains, you can actually travel from one to another without getting wet.

 I remember actually having Australian wine in Australia.

 I remember my friend taking me to China Town and just being overwhelmed with the colours and sights and especially the smells.
-And I somewhat remember a wonderful lunch in a small eatery for which we had to climb a couple of floors.
+And I somewhat remember an excellent lunch in a small eatery for which we had to climb a couple of floors.
 I wish I was a “foodie” back then or writing about food.
 Melbourne is THE place to experience and live food.
 Maybe, just maybe, these travels are the reason why I enjoy food so much now.

 I remember the cultural diversity that is so abundant in the city.
-People from all walks of life and from all around the world living and working together adding to the charm of Melbourne.
+People from all walks of life and from all around the world are living and working together, adding to the charm of Melbourne.

-I remember picking up a DVD of my favourite film Almost Famous even though at the time I did not have a DVD player at home that would play that region.
+I remember picking up a DVD of my favourite film Almost Famous while walking the streets of Melbourne, even though at the time I did not have a DVD player at home that would play that region.

 I don’t remember seeing a Kangaroo, simply because I never came across one.
 Yes!
 I went to Australia and did not see a Kangaroo.
 Beat THAT!

-I remember checking if Lady Luck was with me at the Crown Casino, which she was momentarily.
-Then I used the winnings to have a nice dinner at Planet Hollywood.
+I remember checking if Lady Luck was with me at the Crown Casino.
+She was, for a fleeting moment.
+I used the winnings to have a nice dinner at Planet Hollywood.

 I remember being amazed by the story behind Flinders Street Station and how it might have been “switched” with Mumbai’s Victoria Terminal (Now Chatrapati Shivaji Terminal).

-I remember going souvenir shopping picking up some Aboriginal art, which still hangs in my home office, and a boomerang which still, after more than a decade, is displayed in my home-theater – never got around to using it though.
+I remember going souvenir shopping, picking up some Aboriginal art, which still hangs in my home office.
+And a boomerang which still, after more than a decade, is displayed in my home-theatre – never got around to using it though.

 I remember the streets, the cafes, the markets, and the obligatory river cruise.

-I remember meeting my friend and watching films in one of the many cinemas, although I can’t remember what film we watched…Hannibal … yeah Hannibal it was I think?
+I remember meeting my friend and watching films in one of the many cinemas, although I can’t remember what movie we watched…Hannibal … yeah Hannibal, it was, I think?

 I remember taking the Great Ocean Road bus tour and experiencing Australia’s natural beauty first hand.
 I remember witnessing the 12 Apostles as they all stood tall and brave while the waves came crashing into them.

-I remember my friend Michael taking me to a place where we had the “world’s best fish and chips“.
+I remember my friend Michael took me to a place where we had the “world’s best fish and chips.”
 Was is St. Kilda maybe?

-I remember visiting the Coop’s Shot Tower in the middle of the Melbourne Business District in between Melbourne Central Mall where once, in the 1880s, lead shot was made by dropping down molten lead from a height so that it took the right “drop” shape on its way down.
+I remember visiting the Coop’s Shot Tower in the middle of the Melbourne Business District in Melbourne Central Mall.
+It was here in the 1880s, lead shot was made by dropping down molten lead from a height so that it took the shape of a “drop” on its way down.

-I remember stumbling upon the the Melbourne Comedy Festival and experiencing Ozzie humor first hand as I attended a couple of shows.
+I remember stumbling upon the Melbourne Comedy Festival and experiencing Ozzie humour first hand as I attended a couple of shows.

-I remember the 3 days spent in Sydney being hectic as I tried to cram as much of the city as I could in those three days.
+I remember the 3 days spent in Sydney being hectic as I tried to cram as much of the city as I could in that time.
 I remember taking the Hop On Hop Off Red bus on day one to visit the sites this metropolitan city had to offer.
-The next day it was the Hop On Hop Off Blue bus to take me to a few of the beaches including the world famous Bondi beach.
+The next day it was the Hop On Hop Off Blue bus to take me to a few of the beaches, including the world-famous Bondi beach.

-I remember the journey back, same as the one I took to Sydney via Colombo and Mumbai, only this time I decided to stay overnight in Mumbai before I reached Delhi.
+I remember the journey back, the same as the one I took to Sydney via Colombo and Mumbai.
+Only this time, I decided to stay overnight in Mumbai before I reached Delhi.

-Now, more than a decade after my trip Down Under I wonder what has become of the places I visited.
+Now, more than a decade after my trip Down Under, I wonder what has become of the places I visited.
 I wonder about everything that I missed out on for one reason or another.
-I remember not being able to go see the penguins at Phillip Island.
-I remember not going to Melbourne Cricket Ground which in this day and age, for someone coming from the cricket loving nation of India, can be considered blasphemy.
+I remember not being able to see the penguins at Phillip Island.
+I remember not going to Melbourne Cricket Ground, which in this day and age, for someone coming from the cricket-loving nation of India, can be considered blasphemy.
 I remember how three weeks spent in Melbourne just whizzed past really fast.
 I remember the variety of food available, and my food cravings often make me want to return to Melbourne.
-I remember how culturally active the city of Melbourne is and I feel like experiencing that aspect once again.
+I remember how culturally dynamic the city of Melbourne is, and I feel like experiencing that aspect once again.